jackyatesaustin/imxscripts/README.md

   -s <SMART_CONTRACT_ADDRESS> \
   --network <NETWORK>
 ```

+Having a metadata schema is useful because you can set a filterable parameter on each metadata and, if set to true, you can search for that metadata in the Immutable marketplace.

 ## (Create NFTs) Step 8: Mint NFTs
 1. Run the following to mint NFTs in bulk:
  ```